 <select>element, use the Kendo UI DropDownList component.

-- Of the border styles, the PDF export of
+- Only the PDF export of the border style

 - The PDF export of